Operations and Administration

 environmental education, and senior services and special events throughout the year.

-The independent special districts combined operating and capital 2012-2013 budget is $20,264,535.
+The independent special districts 2016-2017 operating budget is $20,175,344.
+The 2016-15 capital improvement budget is $1,975,136.
 The bulk of the money comes from program fees, property taxes and a special tax.
 The agency also obtains money through the City of Livermores parkland dedication or in-lieu fees for new park development.

 View the Quick Facts page for more info on LARPD!